 Even if KBB collects the data from DMVs, one thing to remember is that the sale prices recorded at DMVs often do not reflect the actual purchase price.
 I always get buyers who want to write less on the title than what they paid.
 Of course, my answer is always no, but some sellers may not care (even though this practice is illegal).

 Not only should you not use KBB to price your car, but most importantly, do not lower your car price because a buyer is showing you a KBB printout.
 If a buyer negotiates the price based on KBB, open a classified website and display similar cars to yours and what they are listed for.

-Of course, you should research before and price your car accordingly to the current local car market.
+Of course, you should research before and price your car according to the current local car market.
 You most likely bought or sold the car dirt cheap if you can buy a good car based on KBB trade-in value.

 Here are a few reasons why one should not buy/sell a car based on KBB: